marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-CO1-PCR-Protocol-BeBOP.md

 **Step-by-Step Instructions:**

-*Note: When possible, PCR set-up should be carried out in a separate, pre-PCR space that is distinct from where the thermocyclers are located and all post-PCR processing is performed.
+*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.*

 1. Set out primers and positive control to thaw.
 2. Vortex and spin down thawed positive control, primers, and nuclease free water.
 Then tap/flick AmpliTaq rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
 3. Pool reagents to make final master mix, as denoted in above in reagent mixture table.
 4. Set out template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
-6. Add 2 μL DNA template to each well (See [Protocol Sample Sheet](https://docs.google.com/spreadsheets/d/1cVP8Pum9eyOAgBLqu9X48TsRJWtoMAENNBskbYGYz28/edit?usp=sharing)), but reserve two wells for the positive control and a no template control (NTC).
+6. Add 2 μL DNA template to each well (See [Protocol Sample Sheet](https://docs.google.com/spreadsheets/d/1GiYxSuAibLr0o4OulZFxdJbhuhW9fhLBwIDK_UkXR90/edit?usp=sharing)), but reserve two wells for the positive control and a no template control (NTC).
 8. To one well each, add 2 μL of the positive control and 2 μL of nuclease-free water for the NTC.
 9. Seal the PCR plate with foil.
 10. Spin down the plate, and then transport in cooler blocks before placing in thermocycler.